robey/packrattle/docs/tutorial.md

 ```

 The result of the parser for `number` will be an object with a `number` field set to the matched value, and a `span` that covers the matching text.
 You can refer to it later when it turns out that number was a bad seed.

-- `value`: The result of the previous parser.
-For simple parsers like `string` and `regex`, this will be the string literal or regex match object, respectively.
-For nested parsers with their own `onMatch` transforms, the parameter will be the object returned by that parser.
-For example, the `seq` combinator (below) returns an array of the sequence of matches.
-An expression parser might build up a tree of expression nodes.